Environmental racism in Central and Eastern Europe: Zakarpats'ka Oblast

 Serious issues regarding access to clean water and sanitation for Romani communities (tabors) in Zakarpats'ka oblast have been documented.

-Near the village of Myrcha, 35 kilometres northeast of Uzhorod, there is an isolated Romani settlement of 150 persons located next to a forest.
+Near the village of Myrcha, 35 kilometres northeast of Uzhhorod, there is an isolated Romani settlement of 150 persons located next to a forest.
 The community does not have access to clean drinking water.
 Residents derive their drinking water from rainfall collection; during drier months, the residents have no choice but to collect water from a stream that allegedly "smells like chemicals", according to residents interviewed by the European Roma Rights Center.
 Authorities for the main village of Myrcha have cited legal and logistical challenges as barriers to providing water infrastructure to the settlement.
 In the words of the mayor, when interviewed by Szilvasi and Novrotskyy about improving water access for the Romani tabor:

 We want to help them, but the problem is the Ukrainian law, the tabor is beyond the village, we first need to include them in the cadaster (...) this [building the well] would need a geological investigation as well and involve much bureaucracy.
 The paper work would be greater than the work itself, and precludes us from even starting such a project.

 Outside Berehove, an estimated five to six thousand Romani persons live in a settlement with limited to no access to clean drinking water, and with no access to sewerage.
 There are three public taps available, however they are usually either turned off or non-functional.
 According to Szilvasi and Novrotskyy, a major part of the problem is the alleged corruption of the "baron" system, whereby unelected individuals from the Romani community are designated by municipal authorities to steward the water and sanitation infrastructure.
 Barons are granted significant sums of money for their role, with no system of oversight in place to ensure that services are delivered.
 The payouts are not tied to any quantitative water consumption by residents of the Romani community, resulting in a system where barons are effectively paid to neglect water and sanitation infrastructure.